arksu/origin_webgl/backend/README.md

 - install JVM 8+
 - install MariaDB database for your platform
 - start MariaDB server
 - create a database into your MariaDB server named 'origin'
+- by default server configured for db user 'root' and password '1', you can change this in 'server.conf' file
 - game server is configured to start on [8020](http://localhost:8020) port.

 Build: